 The NonfictioNOW Conference is a regular gathering of over 500 nonfiction writers, teachers, and students from around the world in an effort to explore the past, present, and future of nonfiction.

 RMIT's non/fictionLab co-presents the internationally renowned conference alongside key international partners.

 Panels and readings highlight the myriad forms of nonfiction, from the video essay and graphic essays, to the memoir, lyric essay, and literary journalism.

-The next NonfictioNOW conference will be held in Reykjavík 2–4 June 2017, hosted by the University of Iceland, and again co-presented by RMIT's non/fictionLab.
+The 2017 NonfictioNOW conference will be held in Reykjavík 2–4 June, hosted by the University of Iceland and co-presented by RMIT's non/fictionLab.

-NonfictioNOW 2015 will be hosted by Northern Arizona University in Flagstaff, Arizona, from 28 - 31 October.
-Keynote speakers include Maggie Nelson, Brian Doyle, Michael Martone and Ander Monson, Roxane Gay and Tim Flannery.
+In 2015 NonfictioNOW was hosted by Northern Arizona University in Flagstaff, Arizona, from 28 - 31 October.
+Keynote speakers included Maggie Nelson, Brian Doyle, Michael Martone and Ander Monson, Roxane Gay and Tim Flannery.